glitchboyl/r2048/README.md

 npm run deploy / yarn run deploy
 ```

-React-Native version also can play but it still has a lot of bugs.
+(React-Native version also can play but it still has a lot of bugs.)
-So maybe you can wait for it next time ..?